MajidMehrnia/EV-HeatPump-Simulink-GT/README.md

 ## Description
-This repository is based on the EV Thermal Management model published by MathWorks (Simscape).
+This repository is based on the EV Thermal Management model developed in Simscape.
 It contains a model of a battery electric vehicle (BEV) with a thermal management system.
 This virtual vehicle model was parametrized to describe a mid-size electric sedan [1].

 Developed a heat pump co-simulation framework for a battery electric vehicle using GT-SUITE and Simulink, based on a reference EV thermal architecture.
 The full refrigerant system was modeled in GT-SUITE and coupled with Simulink to improve simulation accuracy.